-The Company evaluated subsequent events and transactions that occurred through the date that the unaudited condensed financial statements were available to be issued.
+The Company evaluated subsequent events and transactions that occurred through the date that the unaudited condensed financial statements were issued.
 The Company did not identify any subsequent events that would have required adjustment or disclosure in the unaudited condensed financial statements.